levi0206/RL-an-Introduction-notes/README.md

 My earlier notes were written by hand with GoodNotes, so I might miss some information in those notes.
 Later I change to using LaTex which allows directly import the screen shots to illustrate examples more conveniently.
 Sometimes I will write down my understanding or add more information in the terms of *Remark*.

 ## About the notes

-For the current stage, my focus lies on the idea and construction of reinforcement learning algorithms.
-Based on this fact, I skipped Ch11 and some sections in Ch12.
+Currently, my primary focus is on the idea and construction of reinforcement learning algorithms, leading me to skip Ch11 and some sections in Ch12.
 Ch11 talks about the challenge of off-policy learning due to the instability of semi-gradient TD methods that involve bootstrapping.
 > The whole area of off-policy learning is relatively new and unsettled.
 Which methods are best or even adequate is not yet clear.

 As for Ch12, the most popular and useful algorithms are TD($\lambda$), Truncated TD($\lambda$) and Sarsa($\lambda$), which are the purposes of the notes.
 Other sections are relatively not important for me.